tareoflight/NiceGraphForGlucose/README.md

 <hr>

 # NiceGraphForGlucose
-This is a nice js page that you can give a csv from a Glucose scanner
+This is a nice JavaScrip page that you can give a csv from the Libre View Glucose scanner and will make a nice chart based on there day to day report section.

+This page does not upload any data and run purly in the browser

+If you are a health care provider then you can have your client send you the csv and use it in Step 2
 <hr>

 ## Steps to use
-### 1. Geting Your Data:
+### 1. Getting Your Data:
 - Navigate to [Libre view](https://www.libreview.com/)'s web site and log in with the same account as the app
 ><img alt="a picture of the login panle from libre view dot com" src="Imgs/libre%20view%20log%20in.png" width="250">
 - Download the csv